northbnk/gpxviewer/README.md

    ```bash
    node app.js
    ```
-4. Open `http://localhost:8180` in your browser and upload a `.gpx` file.
-You can set uphill and downhill slope thresholds on the upload form.
-The results page shows how much time was spent on sections steeper than those thresholds and provides a button to download the JSON summary.
+4. Open `http://localhost:8180` in your browser.
+Drop a `.gpx` file onto the page or use the file picker at the top to upload it.
+The page then displays various statistics and provides a button to download the JSON summary.

 ### Command line analysis